Discovery of the tomb of Tutankhamun: Strike and lawsuit

 Carter had left Egypt on 21 March, setting out on a lecture tour in the United States and Canada.
-His absence eased the tensions surrounding the tomb, as did the impending retirement of Maxwell, who began transferring his responsibilities to a more conciliatory lawyer, Georges Merzbach.
-Meanwhile Hanna attempted to find another Egyptologist to complete the tomb clearance, but none were willing to take on the task.
+His absence eased the tensions surrounding the tomb, as did the impending retirement of Maxwell, who began transferring his responsibilities to a more conciliatory lawyer, George Merzbach.
+Meanwhile Hanna attempted to find another Egyptologist to complete the tomb clearance, but none was willing to take on the task.

 In April, the Egyptian government sent a committee to inspect the excavators' unfinished work in the valley.
 Among the materials stored in the tombs, they discovered a wooden bust of Tutankhamun emerging from a lotus flower, packed in a crate, that was not included in Carter's excavation notes.
 The Egyptian members of the committee suspected Carter had intended to surreptitiously remove the bust from the site.
 When asked about it by telegram, Carter responded that the bust had been among the objects found in the entrance corridor, and that he and Callender had packed it because of its fragile state.

 The political situation in Egypt changed dramatically on 19 November 1924, when Sir Lee Stack, the sirdar of the Egyptian Army, was assassinated by nationalists.
 The furious British reaction drove Zaghloul to resign.
 His successor, Ahmed Zeiwar Pasha, formed a more pro-British government, with which the parties involved in the tomb clearance were able to reach an agreement.
 Carter would continue to oversee the clearance; Lady Carnarvon would continue to fund it but renounced her claim to a share of the burial goods; and the Times monopoly was ended.
 Carter resumed work on 25 January 1925.